 Of course their are many other expenses from logistics, freight fees, packaging costs, etc. Working with a retail professional to solve the margins and costs of going to retail can be a reasonably quick but all too important first step that many fail to take.

 If you’re currently selling in retail stores or perhaps have decent online sales volumes, perhaps it’s time to start researching how to effectively scale sales and the business.
 If there’s one thing you should take away from this post it’s that you should start small and work your way up – both financially and with the supply chain.

 As any intelligent business owner knows, your team behind the business is going to make or break your success.
 Many businesses choose to contract or outsource some of their activities that they otherwise don’t have experience in.
 Things like web design, accounting, or in this case retail.
 There are a variety of ways to contract-out retail activities – from sales reps to product management.

 Deciding the level to which you’re looking to outsource work depends on your budget and needs.
 If you’re looking to get into your first store, perhaps you simply need a quality rep and some marketing efforts online.
 If you’re looking to expand into more stores while keeping costs down, perhaps having someone to manage and execute sales, marketing, and management activities would be preferable.

-Employees are the ideal as you can have them physically located in-house and have a better sense of control; however, more often than not they cost more than other options (not always).
+Moreover, in terms of other elements of your business that can be outsourced, employees are ideal as you can have them physically located in-house and have a better sense of control; however, more often than not they cost more than other options (not always).

-All in all, contracting or outsourcing is based on how you value your time and whether your time could be spent on more product/profitable activities.
+All in all, contracting or outsourcing is based on how you value your time and whether your time could be spent on more productive/profitable activities.

 Did this post resonate with you?
 Please share!!
 Also if you’re looking to develop your retail strategy or outsource all of your retail activities, shoot us a note at firstname.lastname@example.org.